sventorben/cqrest/README.md

 cqREST aims to be a protocol supporting CQRS over HTTP in conformance with the REST architectural style.

-The JAX-RS based implementation should serve as a very simple illustration of the protocol.
+The [JAX-RS based implementation](cqrest-core/README.md) should serve as a very simple illustration of the protocol.
+Some usage examples can be found in subfolder [examples](examples).

 ## Background information